Cristian Volpato: Australia

-On 12 December 2021, it was reported that Australia national team manager Graham Arnold was considering calling up Volpato for the upcoming 2022 FIFA World Cup qualifiers against Vietnam and Oman.
-He was also called up to the Australia U23 side; however, he was withdrawn from the squad by Roma.
-In March 2022, following Australia's 2–0 loss to Japan, Volpato posted an image on his Snapchat story poking fun at the team.
-This led to many fans labeling him as "childish" and "immature".
-With Australia announcing their World Cup squad on 8 November, Graham Arnold disclosed that Volpato had been offered a spot in the 26 man squad, but declined the opportunity.
+On 12 December 2021, it was reported that Australia national team coach Graham Arnold was considering calling up Volpato for the upcoming 2022 FIFA World Cup qualification against Vietnam and Oman.
+He was also called up to the Australia U23 team, but Roma withdrew him from the squad.
+In March 2022, following Australia's 2–0 loss against Japan, Volpato posted an image on his Snapchat story poking fun at the team, leading to many fans calling him as "childish" and "immature".
+With Australia announcing their World Cup squad on 8 November, Arnold disclosed that Volpato had been offered a spot there, but rejected the opportunity.

-On 19 November 2022, he made his debut for the Italy U21 squad in a friendly match lost 4–2 against Germany.

-In June 2024, he took part in the Maurice Revello Tournament in France. with Italy.
+In May 2026, Volpato was called up for Australia's 2026 World Cup squad, effectively ending debate over his national team selection.
+On 6 June, Volpato made his debut for Australia as a starter in a friendly match against Switzerland that ended in a 1–1 draw, only to be replaced replaced by Connor Metcalfe at half-time.

 Style of play

-Volpato is able to play both as a trequartista or a winger.
-Seen as a regista or deep-lying playmaker in his early career, he is often compared to Totti, his model as a number 10 and his direct mentor in his first year at Roma.
+Volpato can play both as a midfielder or a winger.
+Seen as a regista or deep-lying playmaker in his early career, he is often compared to Francesco Totti, his model who wore No. 10 shirt as an AS Roma soccer player and direct mentor in his first year with said club.

+Personal life

+In the morning of 24 July 2026, The Guardian reported that Volpato was booked by New South Wales police for speeding a second time in two hours and tested positive for cocaine.
+Subsequent tests cleared Volpato of cocaine usage.